-In 2018, the volume of containers put through the port of Rotterdam rose by 5.7%, to 14.5 million TEU per year.
-In the first half of 2019, container flows increased by 6.4%.
+In 2019, the volume of containers put through the port of Rotterdam rose by 2.1%, to 14.8 million TEU per year.
+In the first half of 2020, container flows decreased by 7% to 7 million TEU.
 Container handling is the key driver of growth in the port today.
 And inland shipping plays an indispensable role in the transport of containers to the hinterland.
 At present, 38% of the containers that move between Maasvlakte and the hinterland are transported by inland vessels.
 The Port Authority aims to increase this share to 45% by 2030.
 To facilitate this growth, we strive to create a fully optimised inland container shipping chain.

 Developments in the container chain